pieces-app/plugin_sublime/README.md

 Please make sure you have [**Pieces OS**](https://docs.pieces.app/installation-getting-started/what-am-i-installing) installed to run the Package.

-## Getting Started with Pieces Sublime Plugin
+## Getting Started with the Pieces Sublime Plugin

 Welcome to the **Pieces Sublime Plugin**!